trackmania-rl/tmrl/README.md

 You are welcome to contribute to the `tmrl` project.
 Please consider the following:
 - Further profiling and code optimization.
-- Find the cleanest way to support sequences in `MemoryDataloading` for RNN training.
+- Find the cleanest way to support sequences in `Memory` for RNN training.

 ## Authors: